microsoft/powerbi-modeling-mcp/README.md

 ## Considerations and limitations

+- Connecting to a Semantic Model in a Fabric workspace may not work in your tenant due to the ongoing rollout of the client ID used for authentication.
 - This MCP server follows the same rules and behaviors as modeling operations performed by External Tools.
 Refer to the [documentation](https://learn.microsoft.com/power-bi/transform-model/desktop-external-tools#data-modeling-operations) for more information.

 ## Security